NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/Introduction to Android App Reversing.md

 # Conclusion

-There are definitely more areas to cover in android reversing such as apk patching, dynamic debugging & native function hooking and I hoped that you've enjoyed reading and learnt something new.
+There are definitely more areas to cover in Android reversing such as apk patching, dynamic debugging & native function hooking and I hoped that you've enjoyed reading and learnt something new.
 If you want to learn more, I recommend trying out different kinds of challenges from [picoGym](https://play.picoctf.org), [past ctf challenges](https://ctftime.org/) and reading up cyber security articles and papers.

 # References